-Basswood - Tilia spp., hickory - Carya spp., oak - Quercus spp., pecan - Carya illinoensis (Wangenheim) Koch, sycamore - Platanus spp., walnut - Juglans spp. and wax myrtles (Barnard and Dixon, Mueller 2002).
+Basswood - Tilia spp., hickory - Carya spp., oak - Quercus spp., pecan - Carya illinoensis (Wangenheim) Koch, sycamore - Platanus spp., walnut - Juglans spp. and wax myrtle - Myrica cerifera (Barnard and Dixon, Mueller 2002).

-During the late summer and autumn months, numerous specimens feeding on branches excrete large amounts of a sticky, clear liquid known as honeydew that can form a sticky coating on automobiles, picnic tables, lawn furniture, and plants underneath trees where the aphids are feeding.
+During the late summer and autumn months, aphids excrete large amounts of a sticky, clear liquid while feeding.
+This is known as honeydew and can form a sticky coating on automobiles, picnic tables, lawn furniture, and plants underneath trees where the aphids are feeding.
 Soon sooty mold, which is grey-black in color, begins to grow on the sugar-rich honeydew.
 While sooty mold does not directly damage plants, it blocks sunlight and disrupts photosynthesis, contributing to reduce plant vigor.
 Sooty mold can also damage the finish on cars, chairs, tables or other objects.

 Look for sooty mold on any of the host plants.
-Check the bark of limbs and trunk for large dark aphids during the summer and early autumn.
+Check the tree bark for large dark aphids during the summer and early autumn.

 - Thomas C. 1879.
 Eighth report of the state entomologist on the noxious and beneficial insects of the State of Illinois.
 Third Annual Report, 212 p.